Updated April 8, 2019

 Until you became a manager, your main focus was getting your work done on time and assuring its quality.
 Once you become a manager, your key job is to inspire others to perform to their full potential.

 Think about those on your team first.
 What do they need from you to be successful?
-It could be your time, needed resources or training.
+Your job is to make them successful by providing them with your time, knowledge, needed resources or training.
 You should have their back at all times.

 - Deal with the weakest link on the team.